HPE-Legobricks/cal-eStore/README.md

 from potential users gathered via interviews, we created user stories to guide our development.
 This information was then refined and prioritized in a product backlog grooming session with the product owner.
-We have attached the [user stories](./Contributing Documents/D.4a_Cal eStore User Stories.pdf)and documentation of the [JIRA tool](./Contributing  Documents/D.4b_JIRA Tool.pdf) where we capture the user stories.
+We have attached the [user stories](./Contributing Documents/D.4a_User Stories.pdf) and documentation of the [JIRA tool](./Contributing Documents/D.4b_JIRA Tool.pdf) where we capture the user stories.

 **Develop wireframes**

 As the starting point to
 represent the prototypes on layman’s terms, we developed wireframes.
 The team created the wireframes based on the user stories.
 The [initial user wireframes](./Contributing Documents/D.5a_User Initial Wireframe.pdf) and [initial administrator wireframes](./Contributing Documents/D.5b_Admin Initial Wireframe.pdf) are attached.

 **Perform role-play**